Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 Having special equipment and knowing birds really well is wonderful and can take the experience to another level.
 But the simple act of watching and admiring birds makes you a birdwatcher too.

 Birding is such an engaging way to bring new excitement to your adventures in nature.
-It’s also a wonderful way to learn more about the habitat they live in and the way they behave in their neighbourhood.
+It’s also a wonderful way to learn more about where they live in and the way they behave in their neighbourhood.

 If you’re keen to give birdwatching a go think ‘watching birds’ as your starting point.
 Try the tips below to make it easier and fun.